A generalization of Gelfand-Naimark-Stone duality to completely regular spaces: Gelfand-Naimark-Stone duality

 is complete.
 In such a case we call $A$ \emph{uniformly complete}, and denote the full subcategory of $\bal$ consisting of uniformly complete $\ell$-algebras by $\ubal$.
-Thus, the image of $C^*$ is $\ubal$.
+Thus, $A\in\ubal$ iff $A$ is isomorphic to $C^*(X)$ for some $X\in\KHaus$.
 Consequently, the contravariant adjunction $(C^*,Y)$ between $\creg$ and $\bal$ restricts to a dual equivalence $(C,Y)$ between $\KHaus$ and $\ubal$, and we arrive at the following celebrated result:

 \begin{theorem} [Gelfand-Naimark-Stone duality] The categories $\KHaus$ and $\ubal$ are dually equivalent, and the dual equivalence is established by the functors $C$ and $Y$. \end{theorem}

 \begin{remark} While Stone worked with real-valued functions, Gelfand and Naimark worked with complex-valued functions.
 As a result, Gelfand-Naimark duality is between $\KHaus$ and the category ${\sf CC}^*{\sf Alg}$ of commutative $C^*$-algebras.
 However, $\ubal$ is equivalent to ${\sf CC}^*{\sf Alg}$, and the equivalence is established by the following functors.
 The functor $\ubal\to{\sf CC}^*{\sf Alg}$ associates to each $A\in\ubal$ its complexification $A\otimes_\mathbb R \mathbb C$; and the functor ${\sf CC}^*{\sf Alg}\to\ubal$ associates to each $A\in{\sf CC}^*{\sf Alg}$ its subalgebra of self-adjoint elements; for further details see, e.g., \cite[Sec.~7]{BMO13a}. \end{remark}